Thermometer Calibration

-Calibrating a thermometer is the process of ensuring that a thermometer provides accurate temperature measurements.
-This is done by comparing the thermometer’s readings with a reference standard (for example, a temperature fixed point) or a known temperature source (comparative calibration).
-The goal of calibration is to identify and, if necessary, adjust any deviations or errors so that the thermometer provides accurate measurements.
+Thermometer calibration is the process of ensuring that a thermometer provides accurate temperature measurements.
+This is accomplished by comparing the thermometer’s readings with a reference standard (for example, a temperature fixed point) or a known temperature source (comparison calibration).
+The goal of calibration is to identify any deviations or errors and, if necessary, make adjustments so that the thermometer delivers accurate measurements.

 Methods for Calibrating Thermometers